SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 the function `f()` implicitly requires `MyType` to be copyable.
 Within the function body,
 the value of `x` is copied to `x1` and `x2` in the assignment.
-In contrast, `g()` suppresses the implicit constraint, which allows you to pass either a copyable or noncopyable type.
+In contrast, `g()` suppresses the implicit constraint on `AnotherType`, which allows you to pass either a copyable or noncopyable value.
 Within the function body,
+you can't copy the value of `y` because `AnotherType` might be noncopyable.
-the value of `y` is consumed instead of copied, and it's an error to consume that value more than once.
+Assignment consumes the value of `y` and it's an error to consume that value more than once.
 Noncopyable values like `y`
 must be passed as in-out, borrowing, or consuming parameters ---